melvynator/ELK_twitter/README.md

 ## Introduction

-This repository aim to provide a fully working out of the box data pipeline for Twitter using the ELK stack.
+This repository aim to provide a fully working "out-of-the-box" data pipeline for Twitter using the ELK stack.

+* A tokenizer that keep emoticons and punctuation for sentimental and emotion analysis is present. *

-The presentation-example folder contains a fully working example that I use in the presentation of this pipeline: <insert link here later>, you can use it to play around and familiarize yourself with ELK.
+The presentation-example folder contains a fully working example that I use in the presentation of this pipeline: ~insert_link here later~, you can use it to play around and familiarize yourself with ELK.

 ## Requirements